OBDS-Training/OBDS_slides/git_version_control_individual/solution.md

 > The `README.md` file is automatically displayed on the main page of your repository on GitHub.
 >
-> Click on the pencil icon in the top right corner of the README box.
+> Click on the pencil icon in the top right corner of the file view.
 >
 > Edit the file as needed.
 >